Skip to main content

 Within Raigmore Hospital we have a multidisciplinary team consisting of:

 In the far north we have a team featuring occupational therapy and physiotherapy.
+There are two rehabilitation co-ordinators covering NHS Highland.

 About the service

 There are many causes of major trauma but the most common in the north of Scotland are road traffic accidents, falls and assault.
+In delivering outcome-focussed trauma care there are a number of teams and professionals across the network in community and hospital settings.

 Each regional network includes a Major Trauma Centre (MTC).
 For the north network, this is:

+The North of Scotland Trauma Network and MTC was launched in October 2018.
 In addition to the MTC there is a trauma unit in Raigmore Hospital in Inverness, along with a number of local emergency hospitals and community hospitals and services that contribute to major trauma care in the north of Scotland.

 Scottish Trauma Network North Of Scotland Trauma Unit Raigmore Hospital, Inverness Leaflet Cover